2giosangmitom/2giosangmitom.github.io/README.md

 - **Nuxt.js:** A modern Vue.js framework for building server-side rendered applications, static sites, and more.
 - **Vue.js:** A progressive JavaScript framework for building user interfaces.
+- **Sass:** Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
 - **Typst:** A new markup language, serving as a drop-in replacement for LaTeX, used for writing the CV.

 ## Getting Started 🚀